Skip to content

 Short answers, pulled from the story.

-Why is Robert Hooke famous for publishing Micrographia in 1665?
+What is Robert Hooke best known for in science?

-What was the nature of the dispute between Robert Hooke and Isaac Newton regarding planetary motion?
+What was the dispute between Robert Hooke and Isaac Newton about gravity?